railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

 You can then confirm the order and validate the delivery.

-When the manager has generated the invoices corresponding to the deliveries carried out, Open ERP automatically adds a line on each invoice corresponding to the delivery charge, calculated on the basis of the items actually sent.
+When the manager has generated the invoices corresponding to the deliveries carried out, OpenERP automatically adds a line on each invoice corresponding to the delivery charge, calculated on the basis of the items actually sent.

 ..
 Copyright © Open Object Press.
 All rights reserved.